Amazon Q vs DevOps Chaos — Can This AI Fix AWS Faster Than You?

 - Working on a team?
 Less “let’s sync later,” more “feature shipped.”

-But Wait — Don’t We Already Have ChatGPT?
+But Wait, Don’t We Already Have ChatGPT?

 ChatGPT knows the rules.
 Q knows your chaos.
+That’s the whole difference.

 “Look but don’t break.”